top of page

 THE CHALLENGE?
 FURTHER DIVERSIFICATION OF SUPPLY CHAINS

-A report by the International Renewable Energy Agency IRENA, entitled "Solar Trade and a bright energy future: Arguments in favor of an open and quality solar photovoltaic market" published in 2021 already "outlined" our Integration Coefficient IC concept.
+A report by the International Renewable Energy Agency (IRENA), entitled "Solar Trade and a Bright Energy Future: Arguments in favor of an open and quality solar photovoltaic market" published in 2021 already "outlined" our Integration Coefficient IC concept.

 IRENA explained: “Looking at the graph that is the subject of this publication, the rapid deployment of solar energy has given rise to a strong increase in installed capacity.
-Between 2005 and 2018, cumulative installed solar power capacity increased 100 times to 480GW, thanks in large part to the emergence of a globally integrated supply chain.
+Between 2005 and 2018, cumulative installed solar power capacity increased 100 times to 480 GW, thanks in large part to the emergence of a globally integrated supply chain.
 During the same period, the global installed capacity of renewable energy multiplied by 2.5.
-According to projections, the installed capacity of solar energy will continue to grow and will reach 5,200GW in 2030 and 14,000GW in 2050, which would represent 43% of the total installed power generation capacity.
-Already in 2018, the installed capacity of solar energy increased by 100GW, that is, at a faster rate than the combined capacity of power generation from fossil fuels and nuclear energy technologies”.
+According to projections, the installed capacity of solar energy will continue to grow and it will reach 5,200 GW in 2030 and 14,000 GW in 2050, which would represent 43% of the total installed power generation capacity.
+Already in 2018, the installed capacity of solar energy increased by 100 GW, that is, at a faster rate than the combined capacity of power generation from fossil fuels and nuclear energy technologies”.

-Our Integration Coefficient IC is designed under these premises but not only at the factory level but also integrating the supply chain in the process to help improve these projections.
+Our Integration Coefficient IC is designed under these premises not only at the factory level but also integrating the supply chain in the process to help improve these projections.

-22 views0 comments
+27 views0 comments

 Related Posts